 - ROUTINE – Create a routine or habit that supports your vision.
 Ask yourself, “What do I need to do each day to reach this goal?”
 Create a plan of action to achieve your goal.
 Write down a list of the action steps you need to take.
 When you have a goal, but no plan of action, you aren’t sure of what to do next.
 It’s like driving without directions of where you want to go.
 You miss deadlines, don’t have priorities, and are unorganized.
 You eventually get frustrated and your goal fails.

 - ENERGIZING FOCUS – Focus on one goal or habit or routine at a time.
 Many people start out with several goals at once and try to do too much.
 In the end, they become overwhelmed and lose energy and motivation.
 It’s a very common mistake.
 It is impossible to maintain your passionate energy and focus when trying to reach two or more goals at once.
 Choose one goal and focus on it completely.
 You can always go back to the other goals once you’ve accomplished your primary goal or established a new habit for yourself.

 - AMBITIOUS ACTIONS – Write down your goals and post them someplace you’ll see them every day.
 Put them on your bathroom mirror, on your refrigerator, on your smartphone, and on your desktop.
 Seeing your goals every day keeps you motivated.
 Having them written down means you won’t forget them or get sidetracked.
-Once you determine the action steps that you need to take, keep taking ambitious action towards your goal.
+Once you determine the action steps that you need to take, keep taking ambitious action toward your goal.